hookdeck/chargebee-demo/README.md

 - `npm run lint` - Run ESLint
 - `npm run format` - Format code with Prettier

-### Setup Scripts
+### Setup & Utility Scripts

 - `npm run connections:upsert:dev` - Set up Hookdeck and Chargebee connections for development (CLI destinations)
 - `npm run connections:upsert:prod` - Set up Hookdeck and Chargebee connections for production (HTTP destinations)
 - `npm run connections:clean` - Remove all Hookdeck connections and sources (useful for reset)
-- `npm run test:chargebee-auth` - Test Chargebee API authentication

-## Webhook Endpoints
+## Webhook Endpoints & Event Types

-The application provides three focused webhook endpoints:
+The application provides three focused webhook endpoints, each handling specific Chargebee event types:

 ### `/webhooks/chargebee/customer`

-Handles customer-related events:
+Handles customer-related events for syncing profile data to your CRM or database:

 - `customer_created` - New customer registration
 - `customer_changed` - Customer profile updates

+**Business Use Case:** When a customer is created or updated in Chargebee, sync their data to your internal systems to maintain a single source of truth.

 ### `/webhooks/chargebee/subscription`

-Handles subscription lifecycle events:
+Handles subscription lifecycle events for provisioning and managing access:

 - `subscription_created` - New subscription provisioning
 - `subscription_renewed` - Subscription renewal
 - `subscription_changed` - Plan changes and updates

+**Business Use Case:** Provision access when subscriptions are created, extend access on renewals, and update entitlements when plans change.

 ### `/webhooks/chargebee/payments`

-Handles payment events:
+Handles payment events for revenue tracking and billing operations:

 - `payment_succeeded` - Successful payment processing

-Each endpoint logs relevant event details and includes TODO comments for implementing business logic.
+**Business Use Case:** Track revenue, confirm renewals, update billing status, and send payment confirmation emails.

+Each handler extracts event data from the webhook payload, processes it based on the event type, and returns a 200 OK response to confirm successful delivery to Hookdeck.
+The handlers include TODO comments indicating where to implement idempotency checks and your specific business logic.

 ## Health Check